milesgwood/milesgwood.github.io/pages/finance/quickbooks.md

 - Make sure to set the Item to `Build Cooper Center Websites`
 - Print the invoice and save it as a PDF to send it.

-Current invoice has paid out 5k of the
+Current invoice has paid out 5k of the.

+PayPal invoices may deduct a fee from the total payment.
+Make sure to only record payment for the portion that you receive.
+In the payment entry (you can navigate to already saved payments through the Customer shortcut) you should set the payment to what you actually received and then select the "write off the extra amount" in the Underpayment box that appears.

 # Sync with Bank account